published: April 16, 2023 - last updated: February 2, 2024

-This post is a companion to my other post on Open Source Projects as Persistent Democracy Cooperatives, if you haven't read that, please do so.
+This post is a companion to my other post on Open Source Projects as Adaptive Democracy Cooperatives, if you haven't read that, please do so.

 This post discusses the concepts of threshold conditional licensing and constitutional buyouts.
 I'm somewhat nervous about both of these ideas, but first I need to explain how they work and we'll deal with my misgivings afterward.